Jacob-Rose/SamplifyPlus-JUCE/README.md

 My first attempt with using the JUCE library.

+A port of my Samplify Project created in WPF using C#.
+I wanted more control over when each sample box draws and when each samples waveform is calculated.

 PLEASE NOTE:
 I made this project after my first year at Champlain College.
 The architecture is not as clear as I want it to be.